 Say you own a brick-and-mortar store and you see on your distance report that your ads have a higher conversion rate from people within 5 miles of your location.
 Using radius targeting and location bid adjustments, you can increase your bids for customers with a physical location within a 5-mile radius.

 When you view geographic data in your statistics table, you may also see the following columns and details:

 Most specific location

-The "Most specific location" column shows the most detailed information we have about the location that was used to show your ads.
-This location may either be your potential customer's physical location or a location that she showed interest in.
+The "Most specific location" column shows the most detailed information we have about the location that was used to match your ads.
+This location may either be your potential customer's physical location or a location that they’ve shown interest in.
 The most specific location varies by country depending on the level of geographic targeting available.

 You may notice some data from "Unspecified" areas in your report.
 There are a number of reasons why an area where your ad showed might be unspecified:

 - IP address or search query: We can't determine the location from the IP address, and the search query didn't indicate interest in a recognized location.

 - Multiple cities/regions in Google Maps: The search was performed on Google Maps within a large geographic area that included several cities or regions.